Plant care

 Is tree philodendron toxic to cats and dogs?

-Tree philodendron is mildly toxic to pets.
+Tree philodendron is toxic to pets.
 ASPCA lists Philodendron and Thaumatophyllum species as toxic to cats and dogs due to insoluble calcium oxalates.

 What USDA hardiness zone does tree philodendron grow in?